Rajykattoju/AI-Voicebot/README.md

     Password: ruuhvoicebot

 # NOTE: Please don't mind Ruuh's over sarcastic replies.
 Improvements are being made to make it 100% user-friendly.
 Thank you !

+Check on this blog to know more about MS Ruuh : https://medium.com/@rajyalakshmikattoju/ruuh-the-best-imaginary-invention-bf65cbb86a50

 Developers:
 Iftekharuddin Mohammed and Rajyalakshmi Kattoju